British politicians condemn Elon Musk's comments at anti-migrant rally

 Musk also is a critic of attempts by the U.K. and other European governments to clamp down on harmful online content, something he argues restricts free speech.

+Saturday's march was billed as a demonstration in support of free speech, with many of the speeches by influencers and far-right politicians from across Europe aimed largely at the supposed perils of migration.

-Saturday’s demonstration follows growing political concern about unauthorized immigration, especially the arrival of migrants across the English Channel in small boats.
-More than 30,000 people have made the dangerous crossing from France so far this year despite efforts by authorities from Britain, France and other countries to crack down on the people-smuggling gangs behind the trips.
+It followed growing political concern about unauthorized immigration, especially the arrival of migrants across the English Channel in small boats.
+More than 30,000 people have made the dangerous crossing from France so far this year despite efforts by authorities in Britain, France and other countries to crack down on the people-smuggling gangs behind the trips.

 The use of hotels to accommodate asylum-seekers has become a major political issued in Britain, sparking dozens of small but heated protests over the summer, some of which turned violent.